Governor-General of Australia: Role in executive government

 Under the Constitution, the executive power of the Commonwealth is vested in the monarch, but is exercisable by the governor-general.
 However, such power is only exercised on the advice of ministers in accordance with the principles of responsible government.
 This occurs formally through the Federal Executive Council, a body of all current (and technically former) ministers that advises the governor-general.
 Such advice is generally the result of decisions already made in Cabinet, the de facto highest executive body in Australia.
-While some provisions in the Constitution refer the "Governor-General" and others to the "Governor-General in Council", this does not mean that there is in element of discretion in the former; this distinction merely indicates that the former powers were those that were historically classified as belonging to the prerogative of the monarch alone.
+While some provisions in the Constitution refer to the "Governor-General" and others to the "Governor-General in Council", this does not mean that there is in element of discretion in the former; this distinction merely indicates that the former powers were those that were historically classified as belonging to the prerogative of the monarch alone.

 Many executive powers are also bestowed on the governor-general by statute.
-This allow the government of the day (acting through the governor-general) to perform certain acts that would otherwise require legislation.
+This allows the government of the day (acting through the governor-general) to perform certain acts that would otherwise require legislation.
 Such provisions are often made for situations where legislating may be too slow; for example for the declaration of and response to emergencies.
 An example this was the declaration on the advice of the health minister of a human biosecurity emergency under the Biosecurity Act 2015 in March 2020, due to the outbreak of the COVID-19 pandemic.

 Formally, the governor-general may exercise the traditional rights of the monarch as identified by Bagehot: the right to be consulted, to encourage and to warn.
 However, the practical ability to exercise this right is limited.
 Unlike in Canada or the UK, there is no tradition of regular weekly meetings between the governor-general and the prime minister, with meetings instead sporadically held at the request of either party.
 There is at least a theoretically greater capacity to exercise influence at the regular meetings of the Federal Executive Council at Government House.
 However, this opportunity is practically constrained too: by the large volume of often complex and legalistic materials considered; by the lack of a requirement for those executive councillors (ministers) present to be properly briefed; by the fact that executive councillors may not have sufficient seniority in the government such that warnings or encouragements would be considered; and by the expectation of some governments that the governor-general should act as a rubber stamp.